-IT and other appropriate Winrock staff will respond to reports of incidents in accordance with Winrock's Incident Response Plan.
+ICT and other appropriate Winrock staff will respond to reports of incidents in accordance with Winrock's incident response plan.

-ENFORCEMENT/COMPLIANCE
+ENFORCEMENT AND COMPLIANCE

-Winrock provides and requires training on the proper processing and protection of personal data as part of the onboarding and compliance training provided to all Winrock personnel.
-In conjunction with the IT Department, the Compliance Office monitors compliance with this Privacy and Personal Data Protection Policy and regularly updates this policy, as needed.
-The Winrock Servicedesk, servicedesk@winrock.org, responds to questions or complaints regarding Winrock's handling of personal data.
+Winrock provides training on the proper processing and protection of Personal Information as part of the onboarding and compliance training provided to relevant Winrock personnel.
+In conjunction with the ICT Department, the Compliance Office is tasked with the monitoring of compliance with these Principles and updating these Principles, as needed.

+The Winrock Service Desk, servicedesk@ winrock.org, or the Chief Risk and Compliance Officer, respond to questions or complaints regarding Winrock's handling of Personal Information.